🎉 Welcome to the Wordfence Intelligence Bug Bounty Program 🎉

 Earning Rewards

 Get paid rewards for your efforts in uncovering vulnerabilities in WordPress plugins and themes and strengthening the platform millions rely on.
-Bounty rewards all the way up to $31,200 for vulnerabilities reported to our program.
+Bounty rewards all the way up to $31,200 for vulnerabilities reported to our program, in addition to a monthly streak bonus reward.

 Simplifying the Disclosure Process